umasreeram/fraud-detection-page.github.io/README.md

 **How to monitor changes?**

-1. Raise alarm if aggregation stats of the incoming data far exceed the the aggregation stats of the data trained (along with a desired threshold bound) →indicative of data distribution changes
+1. Raise alarm if aggregation stats of the incoming data far exceed the the aggregation stats of the data trained (along with a desired threshold bound) indicative of data distribution changes
-2. Change detection on  accuracy metrics - raise alarm if accuracy falls below a certain threshold Track number of  false positives and number of  false negatives and raise alarm if either crosses a threshold ( which in turn decided by which is costlier)
+2. Change detection on accuracy metrics- raise alarm if accuracy falls below a certain threshold Track number of false positives and number of false negatives and raise alarm if either crosses a threshold ( which in turn decided by which is costlier)
 3. The metrics monitored should also be reviewed by subject matter experts based on the business, industry acumen and market conditions.

 **What can be done to rectify?**